In the UK, we’re lucky enough to have many of Europe’s most beautiful, charming, and iconic cities just a short flight away.

 6. Prague, Czech Republic

-Prague is one of the most popular choices for a city break in Europe.
-In terms of romance, beauty, charm, culture, and history, it rivals iconic cities like Paris and Rome – but thankfully, it doesn’t come with the same hefty price tags as either of these capitals.
+Prague is one of the most popular choices for a European city break.
+In terms of romance, beauty, charm, culture, and history, it rivals iconic cities like Paris and Rome – but thankfully, it doesn’t come with the same hefty price tag.

 Known as ‘the city of a hundred spires’, Prague boasts some truly awe-inspiring architecture, from Baroque churches and gothic cathedrals to the dramatic Prague Castle, which perches proudly on a hilltop.
 The Old Town is a UNESCO World Heritage site, and losing yourself in these narrow cobbled streets is the best way to explore the city.

 But of course, there’s more to the Czech Republic than its famous capital.
-The medieval town of Cesky Krumlov looks like it’s fallen from the pages of a fairy book; while the historic Sedlec, with its bone chapel, has an eerie, atmospheric appeal.
+The medieval town of Cesky Krumlov looks like it’s fallen from the pages of a fairytale; while the historic Sedlec, with its bone chapel, has an eerie, atmospheric appeal.

-And, if you enjoy hiking, the hulking mountains of the Bohemian Switzerland National Park will be right up your street.
+And, if you enjoy hiking, the hulking mountains of the Bohemian Switzerland National Park are a joy to explore.

 7. Geneva, Switzerland

-Just a one and a half-hour flight from London, Geneva might be best known for being the home of the UN, the producer of the world’s finest chocolate, and for being (wrongly!) considered the capital of Switzerland (it’s Bern).
-But scratch beneath the surface and you’ll find another side to Geneva – one that might be less plush but is far more real.
+Just a one and a half-hour flight from London, Geneva might be best known for being the home of the United Nations, the producer of the world’s finest chocolate, and for being (wrongly!) considered the capital of Switzerland (it’s Bern).
+But scratch beneath the surface and you’ll find another side to Geneva – one that’s less plush but far more real.

-Switzerland’s second-largest city might be small, but it’s slick, historic, cosmopolitan, and usually diverse: 39% of the population is non-Swiss.
+Switzerland’s second-largest city is historic, cosmopolitan, and diverse: 39% of the population is non-Swiss.